Heart World

 Heart World is a Philippine television reality show broadcast by GMA Network.
 Directed by Rico Guttierez, it stars Heart Evangelista.
 It premiered on October 26, 2024, on the network's Sabado Star Power sa Gabi line up.
-The show concluded on January 25, 2025, with a total of 14 episodes.
+The second season premiered on March 7, 2026.
+The show concluded on June 20, 2026.

 The show is streaming online on YouTube.

 Premise

 Heart Evangelista stars in the reality show.

 Heart World explores the life of Philippine actress, Heart Evangelista behind the "glamorous" self that everybody sees and her heartful moments in the model industry.

 Ratings

 According to AGB Nielsen Philippines' Nationwide Urban Television Audience Measurement People in Television Homes, the pilot episode of Heart World earned a 3.5% rating.